Jessicazlyu/wordcloud/README.md

 # wordcloud
-Generate word clouds from a txt file
+Generate word clouds from a txt file \
+Final result be seen in 'wordcloud.md'